RB Leipzig: 2009–2016: Rise through the divisions

 Before entry to the Regionalliga, there were two significant changes in the club.
 The club returned the second, third and fourth team to SSV Markranstädt.
 In order to replace the reserve team, the club adopted the first team of ESV Delitzsch as its reserve team and purchased its playing right for the Bezirksliga Leipzig.
 The first team moved from the Stadion am Bad in Markranstädt, to make the Zentralstadion in Leipzig its new home arena.
 The former 2006 FIFA World Cup venue was simultaneously renamed Red Bull Arena.
 The opening of the Red Bull Arena was celebrated on 24 July 2010 with a friendly match against the German vice-champions FC Schalke 04 in front of 21,566 spectators.
 The match ended with a 1–2 loss for RB Leipzig.
 The first team played its last game at the Stadion am Bad six days later on 30 July 2010, a friendly match against Hertha BSC, which ended with a 2–1 win for RB Leipzig.

 The 2010–11 Regionalliga season started with a series of draws, the first one on 6 August 2010 against Türkiyemspor Berlin in front of 4,028 spectators at the Red Bull Arena.
 The first win came at the 4th matchday, in an away match against Holstein Kiel, which ended 1–2 for RB Leipzig.
 The first home win came immediately after, at the 5th matchday, in a match against 1.
 FC Magdeburg, which ended 2–1 for RB Leipzig.
-After a moderate start to the season, the club found itself chasing Chemnitzer FC, which was considered a possible candidate for promotion.
+After a quiet start to the season, the club found itself chasing Chemnitzer FC, themselves also seeking promotion.
 At the end of the year, RB Leipzig confirmed its ambitions to gain promotion, by signing Brazilian midfielder Thiago Rockenbach.
-The club had signed forward Carsten Kammlott, considered a promising young talent, and the experienced Leipzig born defender Tim Sebastian, during the summer.
+The club had signed forward Carsten Kammlott, considered a promising young talent, and the experienced Leipzig-born defender Tim Sebastian, during the summer.

 The club finished its first season in the Regionalliga in 4th place, thus missing out on promotion.
 However, under coach Tomas Oral, the club succeeded in winning the 2010–11 Saxony Cup after defeating Chemnitzer FC 1–0 in the final on 1 June 2011 in front of 13,958 spectators at the Red Bull Arena.
 By winning the 2010–11 Saxony Cup, the club won its first title in club history.
 It also qualified to participate in the 2011–12 DFB-Pokal.
 Because the club missed out on promotion during the second half of the 2010–11 season, Peter Pacult from Rapid Wien was announced as the new head coach for the 2011–12 season on 4 May 2011.
 Almost simultaneously, the club announced that sporting director Thomas Linke had been released from his position, having been employed for only 10 weeks, from February 2011.
 Various media suspected a connection between the signing of Pacult and the departure of Linke.